christadejesus/csv-to-pdf-tool/README.md

 # CSV to PDF Tool

 ## Description
 CSV to PDF Tool is a Python-based script that converts an exported CSV, or Comma Separated Values, document to a clean, customized, and printable PDF.
-It allows the user to select which fields from the CSV to include, sorts the data alphabetically, and generates a neatly formatted PDF with a table layout.
+It allows the user to select which fields from the CSV to include and determine the name of the new PDF file.
+The data is sorted and a neatly formatted PDF with a table layout is generated and saved to the Desktop.
 The tool also ensures that potentially sensitive files, like the temporary CSV, are removed after generating the PDF to maintain data security.

 ## Features
 - Converts CSV exports to printable PDFs.
 - Customizable field selection for CSV data.
+- Customizable PDF file name.
 - Alphabetically sorts the CSV data based on the first selected field.
 - Cleans up long URLs, ensuring they are displayed in a concise format.
 - Automatically deletes the temporary CSV file after creating the PDF.